robOcity/robocity.github.com/content/posts/postgresql-notes.md

 ## Sub-Queries

-_Consider using a view and or a windowing functions for simpler way to implement the same fucntionality._
+_Consider using a view and or a windowing functions for simpler way to implement the same functionality._

 Adding a calculated field
 ```sql